Apple hopes its Maps do-over gets you where you need to go

 At the time Maps first became available, Apple wasn't sure it even wanted to be in the mapping business, Apple executives told TechCrunch.
 But it's clear that maps aren't just about simple navigation anymore.
 They'll be key to new technologies like self-driving cars and even augmented reality, and maps enable entirely new industries and tools.
 If Apple wants to be a part of that, it has to control its own technology.

 "We said, 'Where do we want to take Maps?
 What are the things that we want to do in Maps?'"
-Cue told TechCrunch.
+Apple Senior Vice President Eddy Cue told TechCrunch.
 "We realized that, given what we wanted to do and where we wanted to take it, we needed to do this ourselves."

 Apple said building its own maps gives it more control over the maps -- like focusing more on walking and public transit.
 It also can roll out changes a lot faster and innovate more quickly.
 Anything it wants to do will no longer require working with a third party.
 Controlling more and more of its technology in house has been a big focus for Apple.
 It even makes many of its own iPhone components instead of buying them from suppliers.